neethujohny/avsddac_3v3/README.md

 ## Design of 10bit PDAC

 The 10bit DAC is designed in three stages to save area and reduce the runtime.
+The prelayout and postlayout simulations ran within 3 minutes.
+It requires a total of 44 resistors and 79 switch pairs.
    - The development of an area-efficient multiple-output voltage selector starts from a 5-b tree-type two-voltage selector.
 This circuit requires two sets of 5-b tree-type          decoders, arranged with a 1-b offset, in order to select two adjacent voltages from a resistor string.
      -  One set outputs VH and the other set outputs VL.
-A total of 124 switches are required.
+A total of 79 switches are required.
 The two-voltage selector chooses two adjacent voltages from the reference                 voltages of a global resistor string according to the higher digital bits (MSB bits b9 to b5) and connects them to the succeeding DAC stages.
    - The second stage is again a 3-b tree-type two-voltage selector which outputs VH and VL based on subsequent LSB bits from b4 to b2.
    - The third stage ia a 2 bit DAC which subsequently divides the voltage between these two voltage levels based on lower 2 digital bits b1 and b0.